Lab In The News

 The Chen Laboratory

 The Chen laboratory studies cancer metastasis, the spread of cancer from primary tumor site to distal organs, which is the cause of 90% of deaths from cancer.
 The brain is one of the common metastasis locations in breast cancer.
 Therapeutic strategies, including novel chemotherapies and targeted inhibitors, have limited efficacy in brain metastatic lesions.
-As a consequence, the incidence of brain metastases has increased in recently years, especially in triple-negative and HER2-positive breast cancer patients.
+As a consequence, the incidence of brain metastases has increased in recent years, especially in triple-negative and HER2-positive breast cancer patients.
 Metastatic outgrowth requires the complex interplay between cancer cells and the microenvironment in distal organs.

 Our lab focuses on this crosstalk to reveal mechanisms that mediate cancer survival/growth in distal organs.
 We are particularly interested in the metastatic outgrowth in the unique brain microenvironment.
 For example, astrocytes (the stromal cells that only exist in the brain) densely infiltrate into brain metastatic lesions.
 Notably, astrocytes have dual functions - killing and protecting - in the invaded cancer cells.
 We are taking a multidisciplinary approach, spanning molecular and biochemical analyses combined with sophisticated in vivo imaging, with the ultimate goal of dissecting the dynamic cancer cell-astrocyte interactions both temporally and spatially.
 The mechanistic insights into the metastatic process will facilitate the development of more effective therapies.